indiqusdocs/yntraa/docs/Subscribers/Compute/WindowsInstances/ConfiguringAlertsonWindowsInstances.md

 # Instance Alerts

 The Alerts tab can be accessed from the instances details.
-It shows the alerts already configured for that particular VM with following details:
+It shows the alerts already configured for that particular instance with following details:
 - ID
 - Alert Name
 - Parameter